Dominik Kaiser: 1899 Hoffenheim

 In 2009, Kaiser moved to 1899 Hoffenheim II, which was largely credited to his brother, who knew Markus Gisdol at SC Geislingen.
 Shortly after, he was assigned to the U23 side and then the second team.

 At TSG 1899 Hoffenheim II, Kaiser made his debut for the side, where he played 17 minutes after coming on as a second–half substitute, in a 1–0 loss against TSG Weinheim.
 He then scored his first goal for TSG 1899 Hoffenheim II, in a 6–3 win over FC Denzlingen on 2 September 2009.
 He went on to finish his first season at TSG 1899 Hoffenheim II, making 32 appearances and scoring five times in all competitions.

 At the start of the 2010–11 season, Kaiser was promoted to the first team, where he trained regularly with the squad.
 He then appeared in the first team as an unused substitute in number of matches, whilst appearing in TSG 1899 Hoffenheim II during the 2010–11 season.
 Kaiser waited for a long time until on 14 May 2011 when he made his debut at TSG 1899 Hoffenheim, coming on as a second–half substitute for Edson Braafheid, in a 3–1 loss against VfL Wolfsburg.

 At some to his TSG 1899 Hoffenheim time there, he signed his first professional contract.
 At the start of the 2011–12 season, Kaiser was given a handful of first team appearances.
 His first appearance of the 2011–12 came on 13 August 2011, where he came on as a second–half substitute, in a 1–0 win over Borussia Dortmund.
 This lasted until late–October when he was replaced by the returning Fabian Johnson and appeared on the substitute bench, as well as, the club's second team for the rest of the season.
 Despite his first team opportunities limited, Kaiser extended his contract with the club, keeping him until 2014, on 3 January 2012.
 Later in the 2011–12 season, he made two more appearances.
-At the end of the season, he went on to make a 10 appearances in all competitions.
-Shortly after the end of the season, Kaiser was expected to leave ahead of the 2012–13 season following a new management of Markus Babbel.